Generic name: sodium oxybate [ SO-dee-um-OX-i-bate ]

 What is sodium oxybate?

 Sodium oxybate is a central nervous system depressant.
-It is used to treat cataplexy (sudden loss of muscle strength) and reduce daytime sleepiness in patients with narcolepsy.
+It is used to treat cataplexy (sudden loss of muscle strength) and reduce daytime sleepiness caused by narcolepsy in adults and children at least 7 years old.

 Sodium oxybate is also known as GHB, a known street drug of abuse.
-Because of the potential for abuse and serious side effects, sodium oxybate is available only from a certified pharmacy under a special program called Xyrem Success Program.
+Because of the potential for abuse and serious side effects, sodium oxybate is available only from a certified pharmacy under a special program.
 Your doctor must be registered in the program in order to prescribe sodium oxybate for you.

 Sodium oxybate may also be used for purposes not listed in this medication guide.